-- the prevention of musculo-skeletal disorders, eg back injuries and upper limb disorders at work;
+- the prevention of musculo-skeletal disorders, such as back injuries and upper limb disorders at work

-- the physical work environment, eg lighting and temperature;
+- the physical work environment, such as lighting and temperature

-- work organisation, eg machine-paced work, as it affects health;
+- work organisation, such as machine-paced work, as it affects health

 - workplace, task and product design.